Enclavely/tailor-portfolio/readme.txt

 == Screenshots ==

-1. **Elements panel** - The new Projects element will appear in the Elements list once the extension is successfully installed.
+1. **Projects element** - Display your creative portfolio with the new highly customizable Projects element.
+Projects are a new custom post type added by the extension.

 == Frequently Asked Questions ==